-When Oliver suggested we shoot Auroras at 100 iso, I knew he was a BOZO.
+When Oliver suggested we shoot Auroras at 100 iso, I knew he was not experienced.
 He obviously had no idea of the lengths we go to to get Aurora on our sensors.
-If you want Auroras, don’t get one of these… the exposure was limited to about 200 seconds and the noise was ridiculous at anything past 200 iso.
+If you want Auroras, don’t get one of these… the exposure was limited to about 100 seconds and the noise was ridiculous at anything past 200 iso.
 The only way you could possibly succeed at night is to have Super Auroras – the type that could break electronics.

 So is there anything good about the Hassy?

 Of course there is!
 The colour representation is fantastic as long as your exposure is in the ball park.
 The 30, 40 and 50 megapixel files have a good dynamic range.
 The files respond well to push the shadow details, almost the opposite to a DSLR.
 Typically we would expose for a good sky, (if we are blessed for 2 weeks without filters).
 The lenses are fine, nothing special (at least the ones we had).
 I was a little disappointed with the amount of CA (Chromatic Aberration) and the DOF was shockingly limited.